Exploring Prophetic Mysteries

 Why not just go along?

 So why not just go along with the Pre-Tribulation doctrine?
-After all, how can the vast majority of good, pastors, churches and ministries be wrong about this?
+After all, how can the vast majority of good pastors, churches and ministries be wrong about this?
 Well, frankly it may not make a lot of difference which rapture theory you believe if you are not in the generation that is here when it takes place, but if you are among the Final Period generation, then the consequences are immense.
 Imagine the majority of Christians, millions and millions, believing that they will be taken into heaven before any of the ominous events of the Tribulation begin to occur, but instead finding themselves in the middle of it like everyone else.
 What will that shock do to the faith of so many?
 Will all those disillusioned believers be especially vulnerable to deception from false prophets or even from the Antichrist?
-Will they be as oblivious and unprepared as the Jews who were herded into the boxcars to be shipped to the Nazis’ death camps?
+Will they be as oblivious and unprepared as the Jews who were herded into the boxcars to be shipped to the Nazi death camps?
 Daniel Says of the Beast, He will destroy the unsuspecting.”
 Daniel 8:25 NBV.
 The stakes are very high for getting this doctrine correct.

-A secret, invisible coming of Jesus?
+A secret, invisible return of Jesus?

 Then they will see the Son of Man coming in a cloud with power and great glory.
 Luke 21:27